Luliang Shanxi, China Travel Guide

 April, June, November

-Milder weather than peak summertime or winter.
+Less extreme weather than peak summertime or winter.
 Fewer crowds at attractions.
 Better offers on travel and lodging.
 April has early spring blossoms, while June holds warmth before the heaviest monsoon rains.

 May, September, October

-Pleasant weather for outdoor activities and sightseeing.
+Agreeable weather for outdoor activities and sightseeing.
 Ideal temperatures and clear skies.

 Higher accommodation and travel expenses.
 Attractions see larger crowds.
 Chinese public holidays (May Day, National Day Golden Week) lead to significant price surges and extreme crowding.

 Spring arrives with mild and dry weather.
-Average temperatures range from 5°C to 20°C. While generally pleasant, spring can bring occasional sandstorms, specifically in The third month of the year and April.
+Average temperatures range starting AT 5°C to 20°C. While generally pleasant, spring can bring occasional sandstorms, specifically in The third month of the year and April.
 The landscape begins to green, offering a refreshing atmosphere.
 Summer runs from warm to hot, with average temperatures from 20°C to 30°C. Highs may exceed 35°C. This period holds the most rainfall due to the wet season, elevating humidity.
 July and August often see heavy showers.

 Autumn has brisk and arid conditions, generally regarded as the most pleasant time to visit.
-Average temperatures sit between 5°C and 20°C. The weather is stable, with clear skies and comfortable temperatures.
+Average temperatures sit between 5°C and 20°C. The weather is stable, with distinct skies and comfortable temperatures.
 Winter is cold and dry, with temperatures often below freezing, ranging from -10°C to 0°C. Lows may drop further.
 Snowfall occurs, transforming the landscape into a stark, beautiful scene.
 Precipitation keeps low during these months.

 Mild, dry, possible sandstorms (March-April).